holokit/holokit-1-sdk/README.md

 ## How to upgrade to iOS 11 Beta
 1. Backup your device.
 See "Prepare your device before you update to beta software" section in [About iOS beta software](https://support.apple.com/en-us/HT203282)
-2. Follow [iOS beta Software Installation Guide](https://developer.apple.com/support/beta-software/install-ios-beta/) to install iOS 11 Beta 3.
+2. Follow [iOS beta Software Installation Guide](https://developer.apple.com/support/beta-software/install-ios-beta/) to install iOS 11 Beta.
 Briefly,
     1. Use Safari on your **iOS device** to open [https://developer.apple.com](https://developer.apple.com) and login with your Apple Developer account.
     2. Go to [https://developer.apple.com/download](https://developer.apple.com/download) and click "Download" button for iOS 11 beta.
         * ![Screenshot](images/iOS11Download.png)